Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Citrulline Malate

-Citrulline, an amino acid, transforms into arginine in the body, which then binds to malate, an organic salt from malic acid, and forms a substance called citrulline malate.
-It can help reduce fatigue and improve endurance during a workout.
-More research is needed to confirm that citrulline malate has the same effects as pure citrulline, but they know a higher intake is required with the malate form.
+Citrulline, an amino acid, converts to arginine in the body before binding with malate, an organic salt from malic acid, forming citrulline malate.
+This compound reduces fatigue and enhances endurance during workouts.
+While more research is needed to confirm that citrulline malate matches pure citrulline’s effects, higher dosages are required with the malate form.

 Recommended Dose: 6,000-8,000mg before a workout